 Reports to assigned facility at designated hour to examine referred patients.

-Conducts on-site chronic care clinics and sick call as established by Site Medical Director, Health Services Administrator or designee.
+Conducts on-site sick call and chronic care clinics, as established by Medical Director.

 Ensures progress note documentation is in SOAP format, problem oriented, corresponds to the therapeutic order and is dated, timed and legible.

 Responds to a code or health emergency within standard guidelines.

 Ensures all verbal or telephone orders are countersigned within one business day, if possible.

 Adheres to the established formulary for therapeutic regimens before utilizing non-formulary procedures.